All Episodes

 Yet they say here the public continues to blame Bush more for the state of the economy than it does Obama.

-Polster Peter Hart says the Republican Party has a major advantage in the fall, and this poll just confirms it.
+Pollster Peter Hart says the Republican Party has a major advantage in the fall, and this poll just confirms it.

-The Wall Street Journal reports the poll with this headline: confidence waning in Obama and U.S. outlook.
+The Wall Street Journal reports the poll with this headline, confidence waning in Obama and U.S. outlook.

 Americans are more pessimistic about the state of the country and less confident in Obama's leadership than at any point since Obama entered the oval orifice.